theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ---
 title: "A tutorial on genome-resolved metagenomics"
 excerpt: "Extracting population genomes from millions of short metagenomic reads"
-tags: [anvi'o, binning]
+tags: [anvi'o, binning, it always snows in Helsinki, snow is nice, through]
 comments: true
 ---

-note: fungi show example of the intent gut

 # Genome-resolved metagenomics